 Simplify your design.
 Complex metal fabrication projects or parts can have intricate bends, weld joints that are difficult to reach, and possibly more corners to cope or miter.
 Many times, intricate designs look nice but don’t add to the overall function of the end product.
 Making your design as simple as possible helps save money in the fabrication process because it will take less time to produce.

-Preparation
+Focus on Preparation

 Last-minute design changes, expediting parts, shipping partial orders — these can all add up quickly.
 Avoid these additional costs by pre-planning carefully.